sunscorched/sunscorched.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Sam Auyeung, a recent graduate from Stony Brook University.
-My research interests are in symplectic geometry and how it interacts with other fields of mathematics such as algebraic geometry and string topology.
+I will be a Harold L. Dorwart visiting assisntant professor at Trinity College starting Fall 2023.
+My research interests are in symplectic geometry and how it interacts with other fields of mathematics such as algebraic geometry.

 This site is under construction.